the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 ## Snapshot Tests with Jest

+The book will not dive deeply into the topic of testing, but it shouldn't be unmentioned.
+Testing your code in programming is essential and should be seen as mandatory.
+You want to keep the quality of your code high and an assurance that everything works.

+Perhaps you have heard about the testing pyramid.
+There are end-to-end tests, integration tests and units tests.
+If you are not familiar with those, the book gives you a quick and basic overview.
+A unit test is used to test an isolated and small block of code.
+It can be a single function that is tested by an unit test.
+However, sometimes the units work well in isolation yet don't work in combination with other units.
+They need to be tested as a group as units.
+That's where integration tests can help out by covering whether units work well together.
+Last but not least, an end-to-end test is the simulation of a real user scenario.
+It could be an automated setup in a browser simulating the login flow of an user in a web application.
+While unit tests are fast and easy to write and to maintain, end-to-end tests are the opposite of this spectrum.

+How many tests do I need of each type?
+You want to have many unit tests to cover your isolated functions.
+After that, you can have several integration tests to cover that the most important functions work in combination as expected.
+Last but not least, you might want to have only a few end-to-end tests to simulate critical scenarios in your web application.
+That's it for the general excursion in the world of testing.

+So how do you apply this knowledge in testing your React application?
+The foundation for testing in React are component tests which can be generalized as unit tests and a part of it as Snapshot tests.
+You will conduct unit tests for your components in the next chapter by using a library called Enzyme.
+In this chapter, you will focus on another kind of tests: Snapshot tests.
+That's were Jest comes into play.

-[Jest](https://facebook.github.io/jest/) is a JavaScript testing framework.
-At Facebook it is used to validate the JavaScript code.
-In the React community it is used for React components test coverage.
-Fortunately *create-react-app* already comes with Jest.
+[Jest](https://facebook.github.io/jest/) is a JavaScript testing framework that is used at Facebook.
+In the React community, it is used for React component tests.
+Fortunately *create-react-app* already comes with Jest, so you don't need to worry to set it up.

 Let's start to test your first components.
-Before you can do that, you have to export the components from your *src/App.js* file to test them in a different file.
+Before you can do that, you have to export the components, that you are going to test, from your *src/App.js* file to test them in a different file.
+You have learned about this in the code organization chapter.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~